 Purchase Drought Tolerant Plants from Tn Nursery that are good for hot climates with very little rain

-Drought Tolerant Plants are not a big attraction for wildlife
+Drought Tolerant Plants are not a big attraction for wildlife.

 Drought Tolerant Plants are the perfect accent to any home garden

-Amsonia is a plant that produces beautiful little flowers in brilliant hues of blue.
+Amsonia is a plant that produces beautiful tiny flowers in brilliant hues of blue.
 In the fall, the foliage of this perennial turns into a brilliant gold so that it will add to the festive look of your autumn landscape.
 This plant can grow to be up to two feet tall and looks great around borders.

 In addition to being drought tolerant, blanket flowers are straightforward to grow for those of us who don't have a green thumb.
 They can also grow in even less than ideal soil, so those with sandy or rocky soil can decorate their landscaping with the beautiful yellows, reds, and blues of blanket flowers that will bloom all summer long.

 This easy-to-maintain annual will add little bursts of vibrant color to any flower bed and grow best when they're planted in hot, sunny areas where other flowers may wither away.
 If anything, these little darlings seem to thrive in hot conditions, making them excellent options for areas prone to drought.